kevintrancs/BulldogBuddies/README.md

 # BulldogBuddies
 This is the final project for CPSC 321.
+An android mobile that allows students in the University to connect with each other.

 ## Getting Started & Reqs
 Have npm and nodejs, and android studio.